Albanians

 - Discipline And Behavior

-- Discipline is often strict, with an emphasis on respect and obedience.
-Children are taught to honor family and community values.
+- Discipline tends to be strict, with an emphasis on respect and obedience, but varies by region and family.

 - Authority Attitudes